rodinaxcvi/SmartContractExample/README.md

 **contract Escrow {**

--The contract is named Escrow.
+- The contract is named Escrow.